-The accounts for the past year were drawn up and presented in compliance with the accounting rules stipulated by articles 121-1 to 121-5 and in line with the 2014 General Accounting Plan.
+The accounts for the past year were drawn up and presented in compliance with the accounting rules stipulated by articles 121-1 to 121-5 and and following of the 2016 General Accounting Plan.

 The basic method adopted for the valuation of the items posted in the accounts is the historical costs method.